PeeQuessada/Patreon-ethereum/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Create database

+Create a postgress database with this configuration:

+- Database Name: influencers
+- columns: id, name, description, youtubeChannel, wallet

+after that insert information in .env file

 ## Learn More

 To learn more about Next.js, take a look at the following resources: